Post 16 Overview

 We aim to provide a broad and balanced curriculum in KS5 that is student centred, holistic and develops the whole child.

 Completion of work experience is also a very important aspect of Post 16 whether this is through one day a week extended placements throughout the year, block placements or internal placements.
 This is an excellent way of developing practical work skills, confidence and knowledge.
-The type and duration of work experience will depend on ability and the stage of learning they are at in Post 16.
+The type and duration of work experience will depend on ability and the stage of learning the students are at in Post 16.

 Some students in their last year of Post 16 may also have the opportunity to complete a Supported Internship where they will go on work placement for 3 days and spend two days in school further developing their basic skills.
 This is an effective way to support students into employment after school.

 Finally, through the curriculum provided in Post 16, our school’s residential provision and other experiences such as residential trips and a range of outdoor activities, we aim to fully equip our students for transition.
-It is hoped that all students have many positive learning experiences that enables them to leave us as mature, independent, confident, and competent young adults with clear ideas about their future.
+It is hoped that all students have many positive learning experiences that enable them to leave us as mature, independent, confident, and competent young adults with clear ideas about their future.